abdullah-a8/COSMOS/README.md

 ### 🤖 RAG Chatbot (`1_RAG_Chatbot.py`)
 - **Multi-Model Flexibility**: Choose from a wide range of Large Language Models (LLMs) via Groq (Llama, Mistral, Mixtral, Gemma, etc.) to tailor performance and cost.
 - **Unified Knowledge Base**: Ingests and processes content from PDFs, web URLs, and YouTube transcripts (processed by the YouTube agent), making all information searchable in one place.
+- **OCR Processing**: Extracts text from images and image-containing PDFs using Mistral AI's OCR capabilities, adding this content to the knowledge base.
 - **Contextual Chat**: Uses RAG to retrieve relevant text chunks from the knowledge base before generating answers, ensuring responses are grounded in the provided content.
-- **Source Tracking & Filtering**: Identifies the source of information (PDF, URL, YouTube) and allows users to filter which sources the chatbot should use during retrieval.
+- **Source Tracking & Filtering**: Identifies the source of information (PDF, URL, YouTube, OCR) and allows users to filter which sources the chatbot should use during retrieval.
 - **Fine-tuning Parameters**: Allows users to adjust LLM temperature, chunk size, and chunk overlap to optimize retrieval and response generation for different needs.

 ### 🎥 YouTube Processor (`2_YouTube_Processor.py`)